LakshmanKishore/imageCompression/README.md

 I was able to learn more about PCA.
 I was able to link the PCA to HTML with the help of flask.
 I learnt more about linking the images with flask and HTML.
+Learnt about adding a spinner(Loading symbol) in the web.

 ## Related